manaswinirao/manaswinirao.github.io/_pages/cv.md

 Employment
 ======
+* Assistant Professor, Department of Economics, University of Delaware, 2023-
-* Postdoctoral Scholar, Department of Economics, University of California San Diego, 2020-
+* Postdoctoral Scholar, Department of Economics, University of California San Diego, 2020-2023

 Education
 ======